- Location: Alabama

 Before the Act was passed, many commercial vehicle drivers operated vehicles they were not properly trained on or qualified to drive.
 Even in states that had separate license classes, drivers were not necessarily tested in the types of vehicles they would be driving.
 States must now test commercial drivers according to federal standards, to ensure that drivers know how to operate the trucks or buses they intend to drive.

-The Act also made it illegal to have more than one driver's license.
+The Act also made it illegal to have multiple driver's licenses.
 You can hold a regular or commercial driver's license, but not both.
-You can have one license from the state you reside in, but not from any other states.

 In the past, bad drivers could more easily hide their driving histories by getting several licenses.
 Today, all the states are connected to a national database to check driver histories.